Fundamental oscillations as a tool to distinguish boson stars from neutron stars and black holes: Scaling of -mode equations: Full General Relativity

 It is well-known that the quadrupolar fundamental non-radial frequency scales linearly with the square root of the average density of star~\cite{AnderssonKokkotas1996,AnderssonKokkotas1998} ($f \sim \sqrt{GM/R^3}$).
 From the scaling of $M$ and $R$ mentioned above, we can say that the scaling of $f$ mentioned above is consistent with this.
 Thus, $f$ scales as the inverse of $r$.

-Furthermore, the damping time should follow (see, Misner, Thorne, and Wheeler (1973) chapter 36.2); $\tau \sim R^4/(GM)^3$, which is also consistent with the derived scaling for $\tau$.
+Furthermore, the damping time should follow (chapter 36.2 of~\cite{MTW2017}) $\tau \sim R^4/(GM)^3$, which is also consistent with the derived scaling for $\tau$.
 The damping time is defined to be the inverse of the imaginary part of the complex eigenfrequency, so it should scale as the inverse of $f$.
 Moreover, the mass-scaled damping time ($GM/\tau$) shows universality with stellar compactness $C=M/R$~\cite{Tsui2005}.
 Hence, the initial guess would be that $\tau$ can be scaled as $r$.